 Physically, the heat of a sauna increases your blood flow and relaxes tense muscles.
 After a stressful day or a grueling workout, there’s nothing better than sweating it out in a sauna.
 Whether you choose an electric or wood-burning heater, the heat helps relax and repair tense, sore, or damaged muscles.

 Studies also show that sauna use can improve your heart’s overall health and reduce your risk of heart disease.
-When you sweat, certain toxins like mercury, cadmium, and arsenic are flushed from your body.
-These toxins are unaffected by eating well and staying hydrated, making saunas one of the only effective options.
+When you sweat in the spa, certain toxins like mercury, cadmium, and arsenic are flushed from your body.
+These toxins are unaffected by eating well and staying hydrated, making saunas one of the only effective, deep cleansing options.

-Finally, the mental benefits of adding a traditional sauna to your routine are often understated.
+Finally, the mental benefit of adding traditional saunas to your routine are often understated.
 New research shows there may be a link between saunas and a reduced risk of neurocognitive disorders, like dementia and stroke-related complications.

 But you’ll get a boost in your daily life, too.
 A sauna session is a common and effective way to relieve stress.
 Raising your internal body temperature in this way activates the release of endorphins, a feel-good chemical produced by the human brain.
 (2)